 Any external files can also be imported to your project via the Project Bar.
-This is useful for including any other resources your project might need, such as videos, additional images, JSON data, XML data, text data, documents, or other general files you might need in your project.
+This is useful for including any other resources your project might need, such as videos, additional images, JSON/XML/text data, HTML, CSS, documents, or other general files you might need in your project.
 Often project files are requested in events with the AJAX object, allowing data files to be read by the game.

 Project files (excluding sounds and music) can be categorised in to folders for Videos, Fonts, Icons (see Icons & splash) and Files (for anything that does not belong to one of the other folders).
 Files can be imported by right-clicking one of the folders in the Project Bar and selecting the Import option.
 Note importing files copies them to the project.